Hyundai Ioniq review - Interior, design and technology

 Sat-nav, stereo and infotainment

-While sat-nav is standard, and this set-up tells you when to slow down to boost economy, Apple CarPlay and Android Auto are also included if you’d prefer to use guidance from your smartphone; you can keep it powered using the wireless charging function if your device supports this, too.
-Live services, including traffic info and 10 years of free map updates also feature.
+Where sat-nav is standard, the set-up tells you when to slow down to help boost economy, and Apple CarPlay and Android Auto are also included if you’d prefer to use guidance from your smartphone.
+You can keep it powered using the wireless charging function if your device supports this, too.

-Like the Prius, there’s an energy flow monitor alongside an eco driving coach that gives tips such as those mentioned above to improve your driving and maximise efficiency.
-DAB is standard to make the most of the Infinity sound system, which features eight speakers, including a sub-woofer; you might need it to drown out the extra road noise on the motorway.
+Like the Prius, there’s an energy flow monitor alongside an eco driving coach that gives tips to improve your driving and maximise efficiency.
+DAB and Bluetooth are standard across the range, although the entry SE Connect trim level doesn't include the the Infinity sound system, which features eight speakers, including a sub-woofer.

 While there are no question marks over kit, there are a few over the build quality.
 The blue accents lift the sombre cabin, but some of the materials highlight the Ioniq’s cheaper price tag.
 The interior design is also more conventional than the Toyota’s, with the energy flow meter in the digital instrument cluster the only visual clue to the hybrid powertrain.